Drug trade in West Africa: Drug abuse

 New markets for illicit substances and a growing acceptance of hard drugs has led to cases of drug abuse throughout West Africa.
 The United Nations found that in the 1980s and 1990s, drug consumption increased dramatically in youth populations and among the urban poor.
 Whereas before drug traffickers transported drugs through the West Africa, they now realized they could save money by selling their products within the region.
-As a result, countries central to West African drug routes—Nigeria, Côte d'Ivoire, Ghana, Sierra Leone, and Guinea-Bissau—have all seen a rise in domestic drug consumption and abuse.
+As a result, countries central to West African drug routes—Nigeria, Ivory Coast, Ghana, Sierra Leone, and Guinea-Bissau—have all seen a rise in domestic drug consumption and abuse.
 In countries like Nigeria, there are few government health and rehabilitation services available, leaving addicts and their families to deal with adverse health effects and the socioeconomic consequences on their own.

 As the locus of concern for drug control organizations has shifted to the supply of drugs to Western countries, less attention has been given to domestic demand and consumption.
 Most West African countries do not have sufficient services or policies put in place to properly run substance abuse and local anti-drug campaigns.
 Controlling the flow of drugs out of the region has taken priority over regulating drug trafficking within West African countries.

 Increasing rates of substance abuse have intensified other issues within West Africa, including the spread of HIV and AIDS, higher rates of prostitution, and larger urban poor populations who are economically immobilized by a reliance on drugs.
 Drug abuse within families has shown lasting cross-generational effects on urban youth and catalyzed a quicker spread of drug addiction along with higher rates of depression and anxiety.
 The Casamance conflict in Senegal is an example of how the growing domestic demand for substances has additionally created financial opportunity for insurgent groups within the region, leading to further political instability.